 If you suspect you are getting bribed insist on an official receipt from the police or tell them you will pay at the next police station.
 If you really weren’t breaking any rules this should get them off you back, it has gotten us out of many “tickets.”

-When dealing with police it is always best to remain calm, patient, and polite.
+When dealing with police my best Tanzania travel tip is to remain calm, patient, and polite.
 Kill ’em with kindness.

 Beaches, Plains, and Mountains – Oh My!